DanielYoon82/ActiveDirectory/README.md

 <h2>Program walk-through:</h2>

-- <b>Create New User Account</b> <br />
+- <b>Creating New User Account</b> <br />
-John Doe is a new hire for the head of the Sales Department.
-I am assigned to create him as a new user for onboarding.
-First, I right-click on the Sales OU, then select user.
+A new employee joins the Sales department and requires an Active Directory account for onboarding.  <br />

+In this exercise, I:

+Created a new Active Directory user account
+Assigned the appropriate username based on company naming conventions Configured an initial temporary password
+Required the user to change their password at first logon
 <br />
 <p align="center">
 <img src="https://github.com/DanielYoon82/ActiveDirectory/blob/main/images/ActiveDirectoryUser1.jpg" height="85%" width="85%" alt="Disk Sanitization Steps"/>